qinqian/GCAP/README.md

 ### Prototype  Features

 1. estimate per sequence quality and library contamination by using 100k sampled reads(mapping by bowtie and bwa(not added yet))
-2. reads mapping(exclude mitochrondrial mapping reads) and peaks calling on replicates all reads and 5M sampled reads(peak calling by hotspot and MACS2(added), sampling by Picard DownSampling by probability(5M/total_reads), which seems to be strange, sampling has been replaced by built-in python function, this is an option in conf file. set `picard sample path` would choose picard sampling, other situation would use built-in.
+2. reads mapping(exclude mitochrondrial, X, Y mapping reads) and peaks calling on replicates all reads and 5M sampled reads(peak calling by hotspot and MACS2(added), sampling by Picard DownSampling by probability(5M/total_reads), which seems to be strange, sampling has been replaced by built-in python function, this is an option in conf file. set `picard sample path` would choose picard sampling, other situation would use built-in.
 Considering sampling from pair 1 for PE fastq or SE fastq files.
 3. For pair end data, 5' tags from each pair will be treated as single end for hotspot v3.
-4. peaks calling on combo of all reads and 5M sampled readss, Hotspot for 5M reads, Peaks for all reads, that is, use `b, d`.
+4. peaks calling on combo of all reads and 5M sampled readss, Hotspot for 5M reads(broad Peak), Peaks for all reads(narrow Peak), that is, use `b, d`.
 5. estimate library complexity/redundancy by 5M reads(census;picard, Markduplicates; macs2 filterdup; awk)
 6. Add RSC / NSC to QC with SPOT score for 5M reads (Hotspot, a), optional: MACS2 spot score
 7. estimate replicates consistency by